codeflows/gas/README.md

 ## Gotchas

-Only loads the first page of results, so if the script isn't run often enough it will miss new ads.
+- Only loads the first page of results (15 ads), so if the script isn't run often enough it will miss new ads.
-Database code is fast and loose.
+- Database code is fast and loose.
+- This is my first Go program